 We further test the performance of FAQD on larger dataset CIFAR-100 where an FP ResNet 164 teaches a quantized ResNet110.
 We report the accuracies for both label-free and label-present supervision.
 We evaluate FAQD on both fine-tuning quantization and end-to-end quantization.

-In the ResNet experiment, the teacher ResNet164 has 74.50\% testing accuracy.
+In the CIFAR-100 experiment, the teacher ResNet164 has 74.50\% testing accuracy.
 For the pretrained FAQD, the FP student ResNet110 has 72.96\% accuracy.
-As shown in table \ref{tab:end-to-end cifar100} and table \ref{tab:pretrained cifar100}, FAQD has surprisingly superior performance on CIFAR-100.
+As shown in Tab. \ref{tab:pretrained} and Tab. \ref{tab:end-to-end}, FAQD has surprisingly superior performance on CIFAR-100.
 The binarized student almost reaches the accuracy of FP model, and the 4-bit model surpasses the FP teacher.